atifali/atifali.github.io/_posts/2020-5-15-quick-and-dirty-rng.md

 title_suffix: <span>:hourglass::loop::watch::hourglass_flowing_sand:</span>
 ---

-A couple days back while working with an ESP32 dev board I came across a problem whose solution required me to simulate certain signals within my embedded system.
+A couple days back while working with an ESP32 dev board I came across a problem whose solution required me to simulate certain signals within my embedded system.<!-- more -->

 The numbers that were to be simulated needed to look fairly realistic across a certain bounded interval.
 Now this is a perfect use case for the good ol' [_random()_](https://www.arduino.cc/reference/en/language/functions/random-numbers/random/) function within the Arduino IDE.